 The City retained the services of Rivanna Archeological Services (RAS) who, on July 15, 2020, coordinated with NAEVA Geophysics Inc. to conduct an examination of the site using Ground Penetrating Radar (GPR).
-Evaluation of the GPR data suggests the likelihood of 43 unmarked and unrecorded graves outside the walls of the three family plots, roughly in three rows and primarily to the east, behind the family plots.1 The majority lie outside the Gilmer and Craven sections.
+Evaluation of the GPR data suggests the likelihood of 43 unmarked and unrecorded graves outside the walls of the three family plots, roughly in three rows and primarily to the east, behind the family plots.
+The majority lie outside the Gilmer and Craven sections.
 Both families enslaved individuals and the evidence suggests these graves are most likely those of individuals enslaved at Pen Park.
-There are at least four apparent graves directly outside the Hotopp section, possibly representing the graves of enslaved individuals or other individuals who lived on the property and were employed by the family.
-Three apparent graves are not within the cluster immediately east of the family plots cluster and are therefore difficult to interpret-one at the northeast corner of the Gilmer plot and two located several yards south of the Hotopp plot.
+There are at least four apparent graves directly outside the Hotopp section, possibly representing the graves of enslaved individuals or other

-1 See page 26 of the RAS report.
+&lt;sup>1 See page 26 of the RAS report.
 The 43 anomalies detected by GPR are consistent with human burials; however, it is likely there are additional graves not detected by the GPR and it is likely that some of the detected anomalies are not graves.
 However, taken together, all of the evidence indicates, without doubt, the presence of multiple unmarked and unrecorded human graves in the area examined.